NK Olimpija Ljubljana (1945–2005): Financial difficulties and dissolution (2003–2005)

 In the 2003–04 UEFA Cup Olimpija beat Irish side Shelbourne in the qualifying round 4–2 on aggregate.
 In the next round they met Liverpool, and took the lead through captain Anton Žlogar's goal, the first leg at Bežigrad Stadium ending in a 1–1 draw as Michael Owen scored an eqaliser 12 minutes from time.
 Olimpija's last European season was then cut short as they were soundly beaten 3–0 through goals by Anthony Le Tallec, Emile Heskey and Harry Kewell in the away leg at Anfield.

 Olimpija had a string of mixed results for the remainder of the season, getting knocked out in the round of 16 of the 2003–04 Slovenian Cup and finishing runners-up in the 2003–04 Slovenian PrvaLiga.
 However, most sponsors (including Schollmayer) decided to abandon the club at the end of the season which led to serious financial difficulties for the club.
 Following Schollmayer's exit, Olimpija were forced to sell almost all of their players.
 Although the club had started competing in the 2004–05 championship, the club had struggled on the pitch and failed to obtain competition licences issued by the Football Association of Slovenia, which led to its dissolution.
 Eventually the club, with a debt consisting of over 700 million Slovenian tolars (around €3 million in 2004 exchange rate), filed for bankruptcy in the middle of the 2004–05 season.
 However, the Football Association of Slovenia had exceptionally allowed the club to finish the 2004–05 season and, after finishing sixth in the national championship, Olimpija effectively ceased all operations.

-A successor club which claims rights to Olimpija's honours and records was established in 2005 (originally called NK Bežigrad) and they currently compete in the Slovenian top flight bearing the name Olimpija Ljubljana.
+In 2005, a successor club was established under the name NK Bežigrad, and currently competes in the Slovenian top flight under the name Olimpija Ljubljana.
 However, in spite of inheriting old Olimpija's supporters and colours, they are not legally considered to be successors to the original Olimpija and the two clubs' track records and honours are kept separate by the Football Association of Slovenia.
 However, some English-language sources regard the current Olimpija club as a continuation of the original club.
-In April 2013 Olimpija Ljubljana publicly renounced its connection to the defunct club with a statement, published on their official website, claiming they are a different legal entity from the original Olimpija.